What to Wear to Your Photo Session: Women’s Edition

 Trends may seem fashionable today, but keeping with a clean classy look will ensure that your photos will last longer and still flatter your best assets.

-Contrary to popular belief, there are really no absolutes when selecting wardrobe for headshots.
+Contrary to popular belief, there are really no absolutes when selecting a wardrobe for headshots.
 So please bring anything that feels good and looks good on you.
-If you are still unsure of what to wear for your upcoming headshot or portrait session, take a look at my TIPS PDF for more details on how to look your absolute best for your photo session.

 It’s always my goal to create a truly visionary photography experience for you from start to finish.
 This includes styling, make-up and hair, and wardrobe.
 All of my clients have the option to schedule a pre-shoot wardrobe consultation with myself or with one of my professional stylists so that we can ensure you look and feel your absolute best for your close-up.